hlfcoding/hlf-tmbundles/README.md

 }
 ```

 Accounts for JS boilerplate language.
-Assumes you are experienced with JS and are looking for a bundle that makes it less painful to write (ES5) all day, in lieu of CoffeeScript.
+Assumes you are experienced with JS and are looking for a bundle that makes it less painful to write JS all day, in lieu of CoffeeScript (RIP).

 ![image](https://cloud.githubusercontent.com/assets/100884/11114466/c8234580-88d9-11e5-9b16-7dfa9d5b58fb.png)